 - Visit IRCC official website download and fill the application;

 - Pay the fees involved for the sponsorship on the IRCC website.
-This includes processing fees, right of permanent residence fee, and biometrics fees.
+This includes processing fees, the right of permanent residence fee, and biometrics fees.

 - Mail the two applications together to IRCC.